sonimonish00/CRUD-X/README.md

 **Deployment (PaaS) :**

-- Vercel (Frontend/Static-Site/React-CRA)
+- Render.com (Frontend/Static-Site/React-CRA)
-  - Vercel could be used for backend deployment via (But will use it for frontend only) :
+  - Render.com is preferred as of now over vercel here bcz backend is implemented on it & its easy to deploy.
-    - Serverless Function (i.e. rewrite your backend to make it serverless)
+  - Commands : build -> npm run build || publish directory -> build (No npm start command as its not hosted locally)
-    - Vercel's NEXTJS Framework
+- Render.com (Backend/webservice) | DB (MongoDB Atlas)
-  - Commands : build (npm run build) & start (npm run start)
+  - Render.com is preferred as of now over railway.app/vercel/heroku bcz either they are not free or support serverless fn which is hard to deploy.
-- Railway.app (Backend/webservice) | DB (MongoDB Atlas)
+  - Env Var. : Copy & paste production env file (except PORT as its assigned automatically) & change config env to prod.
-  - Commands : build (Default) & start (npm run prod)
+  - Commands : Build -> npm run prod || Install -> npm install

 ## Linting | Formating [Clean Code Style/Best Practises](https://github.com/goldbergyoni/nodebestpractices#3-code-style-practices)